rsyncOSX/mydocsy/content/en/docs/AddConfigurations.md

 - Remote server:
   - either server name or IP-address for remote server

+#### Global changes

+Global changes, either parts of string or full string.
+This function might be used to change and update all tasks in one go.
+You might update task by task, but if there are changes to all tasks this is an effective method to apply changes.

+- an example, parts of remote catalog is changed, update all tasks in one go
+  - the `$` is used as split character, the string `backups $ newbackup` updates all remote catalogs
+  - if no split character `$`, the complete string is replaced
+- there is no split character for remote user and remote server
+- changes of data to be confirmed before update and write updated data to storage
+- and when split character `$` is added, the view updates dynamically with string of replace

+{{< figure src="/images/add/replace1.png" alt="" position="center" style="border-radius: 8px;" >}}

+The remote catalog `/backups/` is updated on all tasks to `/newbackup/`.
+By pressing enter in any field will commit changes, by confirm.

+{{< figure src="/images/add/replace2.png" alt="" position="center" style="border-radius: 8px;" >}}

 #### Catalogs

 Selecting the `Home` icon lists all catalogs from your `$Home`.
 If there is attached a local disk, the mounted volumes are presented.